-The country-specific value of NH3 emission factor for Dairy Cattle is increasing over the inventory period and is out of the range of default values provided in the EMEP/EEA Guidebook (EEA, 2023) for the years 2020 and 2021 (Figure 5.12Figure 5.12 Comparison of NH3 emission factors for Dairy Cattle, 1990-2022
+The country-specific value of NH3 emission factor for Dairy Cattle is increasing over the inventory period and is out of the range of default values provided in the EMEP/EEA Guidebook (EEA, 2023) for the years 2020 and 2021 (Figure 5.12).

-).
 This trend is a direct result of the increase in N excretion, reflecting the rising milk production per cow.
-In the Hungarian inventory the N excretion ranged from 83 to 131 kg N head-1 year-1 between 1990 and 2022, it reached its peak in 2021.
+In the Hungarian inventory the N excretion ranged from 83 to 131 kg N head-1 year-1 between 1990 and 2023, it reached its peak in 2021.
 While a significantly lower value of 105 kg N head-1 year-1 was applied in the calculation of the default emission factors in the EMEP/EEA Guidebook (EEA, 2023).
-The higher country-specific value of N excretion partially justifies the higher emission factors for the years 2020 and 2021, which slightly decreased by 2022 due to the lower milk yield.
-Another key aspect of the underlying data for NH3 emission factors is the length of the housed period The EMEP/EEA Guidebook (EEA, 2023) assumes 180 days a-1 as a default, which is significantly lower than the country-specific average value, which varies between 333 and 350 days a-1 for the period 1990 and 2022.
+The higher country-specific value of N excretion partially justifies the higher emission factors for the years 2020 and 2021, which slightly decreased by 2022 and showed further decrease in 2023 due to the lower milk yield.
+Another key aspect of the underlying data for NH3 emission factors is the length of the housed period The EMEP/EEA Guidebook (EEA, 2023) assumes 180 days a-1 as a default, which is significantly lower than the country-specific average value, which varies between 333 and 350 days a-1 for the period 1990 and 2023.
 The significantly longer housed period is the main reason for the higher NH3 emissions from Dairy Cattle.

-Figure 5.12 Comparison of NH $3$ emission factors for Dairy Cattle, 1990-2022 Non-dairy Cattle
+Figure 5.12 Comparison of NH3 emission factors for Dairy Cattle, 1990-2023

+Non-dairy Cattle

-The country-specific values of IEFs for total NH3 emissions from Non-dairy Cattle slightly increased between 1990 and 2011, but there has been a downward trend since 2012.
+The country-specific values of IEFs for total NH_3 emissions from Non-dairy Cattle slightly increased between 1990 and 2011, but there has been a downward trend since 2012.
 At the very beginning of the time series the country-specific values are approximately equal with the default value for liquid/slurry.
-However, in later years, the country-specific emission factors are higher than the EMEP/EEA default Tier 1 values given in the in the Table 3.2 of the EMEP/EEA Guidebook (EEA, 2023) (Figure 5.13Figure 5.13 Comparison of NH3 emission factors for Non-dairy Cattle, 1990-2022
+However, in later years, the country-specific emission factors are higher than the EMEP/EEA default Tier 1 values given in the in the Table 3.2 of the EMEP/EEA Guidebook (EEA, 2023) (Figure 5.13).

-).
 The reasons for the higher EFs in Hungary are, similarly to the Dairy Cattle, the higher N-excretion rates and the longer housed periods.
-Country-specific N excretion rates ranged from 44 to 53 kg N a-1 head-1 between 1990 and 2022.
-In contrast, the default value is 41 kg N a-1 head-1 in the EMEP/EEA Guidebook (EEA, 2023).
+Country-specific N excretion rates ranged from 44 to 53 kg N a^{-1} head a^{-1} between 1990 and 2023.
+In contrast, the default value is 41 kg N a^{-1} head a^{-1} in the

+EMEP/EEA Guidebook (EEA, 2023).
 It is worth noting that the IPCC default value is 50 kg N a-1 head-1 for the Eastern-European Non-dairy Cattle according to the 2006 IPCC Guidelines.
 Therefore, the EMEP/EEA default value seems to be extremely low, for the Hungarian Non-dairy Cattle livestock.
 The contrast between the lengths of housed period is similarly striking.
-The EMEP/EEA Guidebook (EEA, 2023) default is 180 day a-1, in contrast with 256-320 days Hungarian country-specific values depending on Non-dairy Cattle subcategories for the period 1990 and 2022.
+The EMEP/EEA Guidebook (EEA, 2023) default is 180 day a-1, in contrast with 255-320 days Hungarian country-specific values depending on Non-dairy Cattle subcategories for the period 1990 and 2023.
 The significantly higher N-excretion values and the longer housing period result in significantly higher NH3 emission factors than the default values.
 The country-specific total NH3 emission factors are in the range of 15.7 to 17.6 kg NH3 a-1 head-1 over the inventory period, whereas the default values are 10 and 15 kg NH3 a-1 head-1 for solid and slurry, respectively.
 Considering the differences between the background parameters, the difference seems to be reasonable.

-Figure 5.13 Comparison of NH3 emission factors for Non-dairy Cattle, 1990-2022
+Figure 5.13 Comparison of NH3 emission factors for Non-dairy Cattle, 1990-2023